sehaj11-007/Induction_report/README.md

 * The next lecture in auditorium

-- gurcharan Singh sir tell about college facilities and about campus and about hostel , gurudwara sahib , dispensary,computer center and anand utsav  , and about placements
+- gurcharan Singh sir tell about college facilities and about campus and about hostel , gurudwara sahib , dispensary,computer center and anand utsav  , and about placements .

-- lakhvir sir tell about Central for multi faceted learning ( CML ) which includes NPTEL and SWAYAM course and also about personality development and skills , preparation for gate ,psu etc
+- lakhvir sir tell about Central for multi faceted learning ( CML ) which includes NPTEL and SWAYAM course and also about personality development and skills , preparation for gate ,psu etc.

 DAY-6